ChZPan/CT-image-DeepLearningRegression/README.md

 ### Data Sets
-The mouse cranial CT scan data consists of 5,606 slice images from 65 CT scanned samples.
+The mouse cranial microCT scan data consists of 5,606 slice images from 65 microCT scanned samples.
 The full dataset for model training can be downloaded from https://www.kaggle.com/chzpan/bone-lab.
 The directory tree looks like:

 ```
  .